Permissionless-Software-Foundation/specifications/ps004-collaborative-coinjoin.md

 ## 1. Introduction

 [CashShuffle](https://cashshuffle.com/) and [CashFusion](https://cashfusion.org/) are popular [CoinJoin](https://en.bitcoin.it/wiki/CoinJoin) protocols on the Bitcoin Cash network.
-But they are complex and as a result have only been implemented in a single wallet ([Electron Cash](https://electroncash.org/)).
+But they are complex, and as a result have only been implemented in a single wallet ([Electron Cash](https://electroncash.org/)).
 A more general-purpose approach to generating CoinJoin transactions and coordinating wallets is desirable in order to allow wild innovation and integration into many wallets.
 This document describes the orchestration of a handful of JavaScript npm libraries that can be used to create that general-purpose approach.

 ## 2. Component Parts

 On the surface, a CoinJoin transaction is not a difficult or unusual type of Bitcoin transaction.
 The hard part is the coordination and communication of wallets, as several wallets need to coordinate synchronously in order to generate and broadcast a CoinJoin transaction.

-The Collaborative CoinJoin protocol specified in this document is based on [this CoinJoin example](https://github.com/Permissionless-Software-Foundation/bch-js-examples/tree/master/applications/collaborate/coinjoin).
+The Collaborative CoinJoin protocol specified in this document is based on [this CoinJoin example](https://github.com/Permissionless-Software-Foundation/bch-js-examples/tree/master/bch/applications/collaborate/coinjoin).
 However, examples of how to generate a collaborative CoinJoin transaction is only one piece of the solution.
 A way to securely communicate, and a protocol for coordination, is also required.

 For secure communication, the [bch-encrypt-lib](https://github.com/Permissionless-Software-Foundation/bch-encrypt-lib) can be used.
 This is a JavaScript npm library that contains utility functions for end-to-end (e2e) encryption of messages using the same elliptic curve encryption that Bitcoin is based upon.

 For coordination the [IPFS](https://ipfs.io) network will be used, specifically the pubsub features that allow IPFS nodes to subscribe to channels and receive published messages.
 The [ipfs-coord](https://github.com/Permissionless-Software-Foundation/ipfs-coord) library was specifically designed for the type of coordination needed for this application.
-A demo of the library can be interacted with at [chat.fullstack.cash](https://chat.fullstack.cash), and the technology behind it is documented in a [series of blog posts and YouTube videos](https://troutsblog.com/blog/).
+The technology is documented at [CashStack.info](https://cashstack.info).
 This provides the foundation for the coordination and communication required to organize CoinJoin transactions between wallets.

 ## 3. Base Coordination